Azure/azure-rest-api-specs/specification/azurestackhci/resource-manager/readme.md

       - jobs.json
       - common.json
       - edgeNodePool.json
+      - openapi.json

+  - code: EvenSegmentedPathForPutOperation
+    reason: resourceUri in virtualmachineinstances is the parent resource.
+It consists of an even number of segmented paths.
+    from:
+        - openapi.json
+        - virtualmachineinstances.json

   - code: ResourceNameRestriction
     reason: ClusterName didn't have a pattern initially, adding the constraint now will cause a breaking change